Be a Mentor, Not a Bully

 What really matters is that you’re humble, patient, and kind.

-Photo courtesy of WOCinTech Chat
+Photo credit: WOCinTech Chat